惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Seventeen departments of France - in the north-west, as well as Paris - are under an orange alert, indicating people should be "very vigilant" about the weather.

-Temperatures are expected to reach 33C in Paris on Thursday, and top out at 34C on both Saturday and Sunday.
+Temperatures reached 33C in Paris on Thursday, and are expected to top out at 34C on Saturday and Sunday.

 Police have announced measures to ease traffic in the capital until Saturday, including only allowing lower-emission cars on roads and lowering speed limits.
 A single fare for the entire public transport network will be offered at the same time.